NielsdaWheelz/suno-demo/branching_spec.md

 	•	parentNodeId = id of the node you clicked from
 	•	UI shows:
 	•	each generation as one row with up to 3 cards.
-	•	every card is a full “cluster card”: label, play button, “more like this”.
+	•	every card is a full “node card”: label, play button, “more like this”.
+	•	lines are drawn between each node and its parent (SVG overlay).

 no more numClips control in the UI; always 3.